laracasts/blog/build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 ## Install Laravel Folio

+Laravel Folio is a new approach to routing.
+Instead of declaring routes with lines of PHP, we create views following conventions.

+Let's start by installing the package:

 ```bash
 composer install laravel/folio:^1.0@beta
 ```

-Once done, we must add the Service Provider (from which you can customize Folio's behavior), and create the *pages* directory that will be used by Folio:
+Once done, we must add the Service Provider (from which you can customize Folio's behavior and add middlewares), and create the *pages* directory that will be used by Folio:

 ```bash
 php artisan folio:install